|For more information, see our

 Since 1980, the Washington Department of Fish and Wildlife (WDFW) has regulated most freshwater mineral prospecting and placer mining activities through the Gold and Fish pamphlet, which can be printed directly from this page.

-The pamphlet, a type of Hydraulic Project Approval (HPA), serves as your permit for the freshwater mineral prospecting and mining activities described in it.
+The pamphlet, a type of Hydraulic Project Approval (HPA), serves as your permit for the freshwater and ocean beach mineral prospecting and mining activities described in it.
 No application or fees are required, although you must follow the rules outlined in the pamphlet and in some cases carry it with you in the field.

 - Print out the pamphlet from this website or request one from a WDFW office.

 - Decide where you want to prospect or mine.